umabkota/fa18-523-71/paper/paper.md

-### Use cases /:
+### Use cases\:

 Now, IoT and Big data is everywhere.
 Due to the flexibility and scalability of big data, industries in recent times have started adapting to the use of IoT.
 Some of the industrial use cases include,

-- Caterpillar /: An IoT pioneer – Caterpillar, one of the leading equipment makers is a perfect example of how it has reaped the benefits of using Internet of Things (IoT).
+- Caterpillar\:  An IoT pioneer – Caterpillar, one of the leading equipment makers is a perfect example of how it has reaped the benefits of using Internet of Things (IoT).
 They have eased out process of identification of levels of fuels for the personnel operating the machines and the timings of replacement of the air filters using the Internet of Things (IoT) along with Augmented Reality (AR) [@fa18-523-59-www-iot-usercasecaterpillar].

-- IoT based Asset Tracking System in Transportation & Logistics /: Number of assets were able to be tracked down by the existing tracking systems and the system use to breakdown reaching its threshold after the number of assets tracked increased exponentially.
-Since the devices used for tracking were from diversified manufacturers, it became increasingly difficult to analyze, draw inferences from the data and provide Business Intelligence reports.
-The solution to this was Internet of Things (IoT) which helped built a server for processing robust messaging.
-Geo-fencing was brought into implementation using IoT which would allow a trigger to be made on an asset entering or leaving a area.
-Also, an engine with respect to analytics was developed with a view to provide better data insights and meaningful Business Intelligence reports [@fa18-523-59-www-iot-industrialusecase].